Luca-Hu/sharePlacesApp-Frontend/README.md

 4、 Main Functions of This Application

+- 1、Authentication & Authorization

-- As a visitor, you can enter other user's homepage and view their posted picture and Google Map location corresponding to each picture.
+As a visitor, you can enter other user's homepage, view their posted picture and click the "View On Map" button to check the location on Google Map.
+But visitor can not edit/delete other user's places.

+- 2、 Signup & Signin

-- You can click "Authentication" button at the top right to signup/login.
+ You can click "Authentication" button at the top right to signup/login.
 If you signup, you will login automatically.

+- 3、Share Place

-- After you login, you can access to two modules: "My Places" and "Add Place".
+After you login, you can access to two modules: "My Places" and "Add Place".
 In "Add Place" module, you can create new post to share where you are and add your review.
 In "My Places" module, you can edit/delete your places.

+- 4、Locate address By Google Map API

+When you create new post of place, you need to type a valid address or a keyword so that the Google Map API can automatically locate an accrate address on map.
+You can view the result by click the "View On Map" button after posting.

+- 5、Auto Login/Logout - Token

-- The application uses the site Token to maintain auto-login and auto-logout within an hour.
+The application uses the site Token to maintain auto-login and auto-logout within an hour.
 Even if you don't actively logout, your account will be automatically logged out after an hour.

 ----------------------------------